jmeydam/countcheck/README.md

-# countcheck (R package)
+# countcheck:<br>Detecting Count Anomalies Using Bayesian Hierarchical Models

-## Detecting Count Anomalies Using Bayesian Hierarchical Models
+Prototype (R package)

 * Dertermines upper control limits for count data
 * Imports and exports data in CSV format
 * Generates simple HTML reports

-The models and the code are based on an examples in McElreath [2020] and Gelman et al. [2014].
+Model and code are based on an examples in McElreath [2020] and Gelman et al. [2014].